 Mandala Integrative Veterinary Care

-Holistic Veterinary Care for Dogs, Cats and Horses in Boulder & Nederland
+Holistic Veterinary Care for Dogs, Cats and Horses in Boulder and Surrounding Boulder

-Mandala Integrative Veterinary Care (MIVC) is an integrative and holistic veterinary practice for dogs, cats and horses.
-Our healing clinic is located in the foothills west of downtown Boulder, Colorado near Nederland.
-Dr Kelly Keeney specializes in integrative and holistic veterinary medicine with a focus on balanced preventative and individualized veterinary care.
-Dr. Keeney offers a wide range of healing modalities including acupuncture, laser therapy, Chinese and Western herbal medicine (including customized herbal treatment plans) and food therapy/nutrition counseling.
-House and farm calls in Boulder and some surrounding areas are also available on a limited schedule.
+Mandala Integrative Veterinary Care (MIVC) is an integrative and holistic veterinary practice for dogs, cats, and horses.
+Our healing clinic is in the foothills west of downtown Boulder, Colorado near Nederland.
+Dr. Keeney specializes in integrative and holistic veterinary medicine with a focus on balanced preventative and individualized veterinary care.
+Dr. Keeney offers a wide range of healing modalities including acupuncture, laser therapy, chiropractic, Chinese and Western herbal medicine (including customized herbal treatment plans) and food therapy/nutrition counseling.
+Home and Barn visits in Boulder and some surrounding areas are also available on a limited schedule.

 Acupuncture